-Builders have blueprints to ensure the safe construction of homes, offices, or any other building they are raising.
-Chefs have recipes to ensure consumers’ taste buds dance with joy!
-And fiction writers have Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.
+Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

 Freytag’s Pyramid is a staple of reading, literature, and creative writing classes.
-If you’re a fiction writer or reader, familiarity with this structural device is worth your time.
+If you’re a fiction writer or reader, familiarity with this story structure device is worth your time.

 Need a refresher?
 You’re in the right place!